rchipka/symmetric/README.md

 In Symmetric, this is done by wrapping the code in a nested block expression `{{ ... }}`.

-The benefit of using nested block expressions is that the javascript code will still run regardless of whether you're using Symmetric.
+The benefit of using nested block expressions is that the javascript code will run regardless of whether you're using Symmetric.

+This helps to ensure that you're never locked in to the Symmetric environment and you can easily move your app elsewhere if you so choose.

-Another benefit is that the code will work just as well without nested block expressions, and they can be added as-needed.
+Another benefit is that the code will work just as well *without* nested block expressions, and they can be added over time as-needed.

 You can label blocks (useful for debugging):